andcho09/Connect4Trainer/README.md

 * SAM doesn't handle static web content
 * SAM takes away flexibility of Gradle and only packages specific artifacts (i.e. minifying static web content)

+Note: the proper way to handle this is to split the Lambda deployment to use ``sam`` and the frontend deployment to a separate deploy pipeline (i.e. gradle script)

 ### CloudFormation stacks

 There are two stacks, one for each Lambda function